joachimschaaf/dockerdemo/README.md

 ## Stop the container

-A running container can be stopped with the 'docker stop' command.
+A running container can be stopped with the `docker stop` command.

 *Q: does the container still exist after the stop command?*

-To stop and remove the container that was started with docker-compose use
+To stop and remove the container that was started with `docker-compose` use

     docker-compose down